COSCO SPEC 3 APPs

 Frustrations

-Expect to expedite the settlement process.
+Expect a faster settlement process.

 Insight